blaenk/site/input/notes/play.markdown

 }
 ```

 Creating modules is also straightforward and begins by creating a new Play application and only keeping the necessary files.
-This means that if we can remove `app/public`{.path} and `app/views`{.path} if we don't need them.
+This means that if we can remove <span class="path">app/public</span> and <span class="path">app/views</span> if we don't need them.
 It's important to keep in mind naming collisions however, which is why it's useful to create packages out of source files with the `package` keyword in Scala.

 # Deployment

 Play has two commands that make it very easy to deploy.
-The `stage` command compiles the application to a JAR file together with all dependency JARs and places the file in `target/staged`{.path} along with script `target/start`{.path} which can be used to start the application.
+The `stage` command compiles the application to a JAR file together with all dependency JARs and places the file in <span class="path">target/staged</span> along with script <span class="path">target/start</span> which can be used to start the application.
 The `dist` command packages up start script and dependencies into a zip archive which can easily be transferred.

 Packaging up the application in this manner allows it to be deployed on any target that contains a Java runtime installation.